-3.1 Hotspot Weights
+3.2.
+Hotspot Weights

 The weights of hotspots characterize their popularities.
 In general, the larger the value is, the more popular is that hotspot.
-We here take a simple but efficient solution to estimate the weight of hotspots, called count process[25].
-This method calculates the number of stay points in each hotspot and normalizes the sampling counts, so as to calculate the weight of each hotspot.
-Let c denote the number of total contacts between users and APs within a week, and ci represent the contact number between users and the ith hotspot, we have
+We here use the count process to calculate a hotspots weight (please refer to hotspots division and weight computation in [26]).
+Let c denote the number of total contacts between users and APs within a week, and c_i represent the contact number between users and the i{ih} hotspot, we have

-$$w_i = c_i / c \quad (i = 1, 2, 3...)$$ (1)
+$$w_i = c_i/c \quad (i = 1, 2, 3...)$$

-Where $w_i$ denoted the weight of the $i{th}$ hotspot.
+Where w_i denoted the weight of the i{th} hotspot.

-Using Equation 1, we plotted the weight distribution of all the hotspots, as shown in Figure 1(a).
+Using Eq.
+(1), we plotted the weight distribution of all the hotspots, as shown in Figure 1.
 From the figure, it is clear that the weights of hotspots fluctuate considerably.
 The maximum fluctuation is over 5%, whereas the minimum tends to zero.
-In order to classify hotspots, we sort the hotspots according to the weight, as shown in Figure 1(b).
-Subsequently, we got the median of 128 nodes, 0.005, as a threshold, and obtained 64 private hotspots (with
+In order to classify hotspots, we sort the hotspots according to the weight, as shown in Figure 2.
+Subsequently, we got the median of 128 nodes, 0.005, as a threshold, and obtained 64 private hotspots (with lower weight AP), and the rest are public hotspots.